Flexible Degree Options

 In this 60-credit program, students earn both:

-- A Master of Engineering Management from Duke's Pratt School of Engineering (24 credits) and
+- Master of Engineering Management, from Duke's Pratt School of Engineering (24 credits), and

-- A Master of Environmental Management from Duke's Nicholas School of the Environment (36 credits)
+- Master of Environmental Management, from Duke's Nicholas School of the Environment (36 credits)

-- Separate application and admission to each professional school is required
+- Separate applications and admission to each professional school are required

 - Students requiring additional coursework beyond four (4) semesters will incur additional charges